2018 Georgia Attorney General election

-The 2018 Georgia Attorney General election was held on November 6, 2018, to elect the Attorney General of Georgia.
-Incumbent Republican attorney general Christopher M. Carr was appointed to the office on November 1, 2016, following the resignation of Sam Olens to become the president of Kennesaw State University.
+The 2018 Georgia attorney general election was held on November 6, 2018, to elect the attorney general of Georgia.
+Incumbent Republican attorney general Christopher M. Carr was appointed to the office on November 1, 2016, after Sam Olens resigned to become the president of Kennesaw State University.
 Carr won the election to a full term over Democrat Charlie Bailey with 51.3% of the vote.